AlexWorx/ALib-Class-Library/docs/pages/alib_mod_expressions.md

 field of applications are filter expression, as sampled in this manual.

 Another common requirement is to allow users to define output formats.
-To - once more - stay with the file-system sample of this manual, a software may want to allow a user to specify how a line of output for a directory entry should look like.
+To - once more - stay with the file-system sample of this manual, software may want to allow a user to specify how a line of output for a directory entry should look like.

 With built-in plug-in \alib{expressions::plugins;Strings}, expressions that return a string